mstsurnalyakter/node-express-documentation/README.md

   - we can make changes to the request and response object
   - we can end the request and response cycle.
   - we can call the next middleware in the stack.
+- some common usage of middleware

+  - user is authenticated or not
+  - check user is active or not
+  - data is correct / all data available

 - Types of middleware

   - Application Level middleware: app.use(), app.METHOD(); here METHOD can be get, put, post, delete, patch